DRAGONTOS/Website/content/about/index.md

 layoutBackgroundHeaderSpace: false
 ---

 Hey!
 I'm Kaley!
-I sometimes go by DRAGONTOS or dragon.
+I sometimes go by DRAGONTOS or dragon, and I just turned 19!
 I have been using Linux for 3.2 years now and I have since 2 years ago joined the community.
 I try to help people with problems and make cool project's on
 [github](https://github.com/DRAGONTOS)/[forgejo](https://git.kaleyfischer.xyz/DRAGONTOS)!
 I also have my own hyprland [fork](https://github.com/Trensa-Organization/hyprland)!

 ## 🤓 Expertise